anumandlapavan/The-Far-Away-Travel-List/README.md

 # The-Far-Away-Travel-List
 A simple React frontend application where users can select items they need to pack for their tour.
-# Tour Packing List

-A simple React frontend application where users can select items they need to pack for their tour.
-This application allows users to manage and customize their packing lists before traveling.

 ## Features